Ameren Missouri Rates and Regulation

-Ameren Missouri's electric rates are approximately 25% below the national average and the lowest of any investor-owned utility in Missouri.
+Ameren Missouri's electric rates are approximately 25% below the national average and the lowest of any invester-owned utility in Missouri.

 On July 13, 2011, the Missouri Public Service Commission